kelaaditya/neural-style/README.md

 `stylize.py` will download the VGG19 data and load the weights and biases.
 It imports from `download_vgg.py` to download the data and `vgg.py` to create a dictionary of each layer.

 The default number of iterations is 300.

+## References
+Based on the material from the Stanford course [TensorFlow for Deep Learning Research](http://web.stanford.edu/class/cs20si/)